amytfang/CaseNote/README.md

 **Creating annotations**

 Users can create annotations by selecting the text in the opinion that they would like to annotate.
 The right panel will display a button which allows users to start an annotation.

 ![image of annotation form button](docs/screenshots/annotation-form-start.png)

+Once the user submits the body of the annotation, CaseNote creates an Annotation object in the database that stores the `id`, `start_idx`, `length`, `body`, `user_id`, and `opinion_id`.
+When the opinion is rendered, CaseNote uses a custom format in the Quill editor to render the annotations on the opinion text.

 ![image of annotation form full](docs/screenshots/annotation-form-full.png)